 - Ms Yap’s own notes detailing students’ common mistakes, with the (more challenging) concepts examiners love to test students on, for every topic

-- Tutorials from top JCs comprising A level 10-year –series questions, for every topic, with answer key
+- Tutorials comprising questions collated from A level 10-year –series questions and JC exam questions, for every topic, with answer key

 - Summary Notes

-Ms Yap supplements her lessons with her customized lecture notes, referencing from actual JC lecture notes from the top-tier JCs (Hwa Chong Institution, Raffles Institution, Victoria Junior College).
+Ms Yap conducts her lessons with her customised lecture notes, referencing from actual JC lecture notes from the top-tier JCs .
 Furthermore, she adds in extra information that is not evident in the JC lecture notes, yet which students are expected to make their own inferences from.
 This is how she gives the extra edge to her students, because it is exactly these facts that “are not very obvious at first glance”- that the more difficult examination application questions are being set.

 Contrary to other tuition centres where only summary notes are given, Ms Yap prefers to cover all possible ground, so her lecture notes provided are lengthy and in-depth.
 (However, Ms Yap also provides concise summary notes upon request.)

-By using materials including past year papers from top schools, Ms Yap ensures students who undertake her classes are able to match up to students from top schools.
+By using customised materials referencing past year papers from top schools, Ms Yap ensures students who undertake her classes are able to match up to students from top schools.